apigee/apigeecli/README.md

 ## Access Token

 `apigeecli` can use the service account directly and obtain an access token.
-However, the user can also provide an access token.

-Print the access token

 ```
-export GOOGLE_APPLICATION_CREDENTIALS=orgadmin.json
-gcloud auth application-default print-access-token
+apigeecli token gen -a serviceaccount.json
 ```

+Parameters
+The following parameters are supported.
+See Common Reference for a list of additional parameters.

+* `--account -a` (required) Service Account in json format

 Use this access token for all subsequent calls (token expires in 1 hour)